Mmarcos01/reading-notes/javascript.md

 > Order of execution: * and / are performed *before* + and -
 To change the order, place calculation you want done first inside parantheses.

+**String Operators**

+The plus sign **+** is the only string operator, it's used to join strings on either side of it.
+Programmers call the proces of joining two or more strings to create one: **concatenation**

+**Ex:**
+var firstName = 'Jane';
+var lastName = 'Smith';
+var fullName = fistName + lastName;

+**Mixing numbers and strings together**
+When you place quotes around a number it becomes a string and you cannot perform addition operations on strings.
+If you try any other arithmetic operators on a string then result would be a value of **NaN**, meaning 'not a number'